Open Pipe Mud Daubers Trypoxylon politum

 What are Mud Daubers?

 Mud dauber is a common name for a wasp that constructs its nest of mud.
-There are many species of wasps referred to as mud daubers, such as organpipe mud daubers, black-and-yellow mud daubers and blue mud daubers.
-Mud daubers are commonly found throughout the United States.
-Read on to learn more about mud dauber stings, and how to get rid of mud daubers.
+There are many species of wasps referred to as mud daubers, such as organ pipe mud daubers, black-and-yellow mud daubers and blue mud daubers.
+If you’ve ever wondered, “do mud daubers sting,” you’re not alone — mud daubers are very common and found throughout the United States, and most don’t know much about them except that they look nasty.
+Read on to learn more about whether mud daubers stings, and how to get rid of mud daubers.

 What Do Mud Daubers Look Like?